Want more ADHD-friendly strategies like this?

 The “Double Jump” Problem

-Sometimes, transitions feel especially hard because you’re not just switching tasks—you’re making what I call a “double jump.”
-That means you’re going from something you really enjoy to something you really don’t want to do, skipping right over a neutral zone.
+Transitions can feel especially hard when you’re making what I call a “double jump.”
+This is when you’re going from something you love to something you really don’t want to do (and skipping right over a neutral zone).

 For example: